 Pupil progress is monitored on a termly basis in line with the SEN Code of Practice.
-SEN provision and interventions are recorded on an individual provision map, which are updated when the intervention is changed.
-These are updated by the class teacher and are monitored by the SENDCo.
-The interventions are monitored and evaluated half-termly by all staff and helps to identify whether provision is effective or needs to be altered.
+SEN provision and interventions are recorded and monitored during SEN Support meeting, which are updated when the intervention is changed.
+These are then implemented by the class teacher and are monitored by the SENDCo.
+The interventions are monitored and evaluated by all staff which helps to identify whether provision is effective or needs to be altered.